alexbaucom17/baucomrobotics-site2/_posts/2021-07-24-DominoRobotSoftwareArchitecture.md

 ## Master

-The master program is responsible for all of the high level planning of the domino field and sends step-by-step instructions to the robot in order to place the dominos correctly in the field.
+The master program is responsible for all of the high level planning of the domino field and sends step-by-step instructions to the robot in order to place the dominoes correctly in the field.
 It runs on a remote laptop that connects to the robot over wifi.

 ### Field Planner

 The `FieldPlanner` takes in an input image of what the final field should look like.
-It then generates the domino field by scaling the image to the appropriate size (1 pixel = 1 domino), matching colors in the image with the available domino colors we have, and splitting the image up into 15x20 'tiles' that represent the group of dominos the robot can put down at once.
+It then generates the domino field by scaling the image to the appropriate size (1 pixel = 1 domino), matching colors in the image with the available domino colors we have, and splitting the image up into 15x20 'tiles' that represent the group of dominoes the robot can put down at once.
 These tiles are then sequenced such that the robot never has to drive near the tiles for very long and the next tile location the robot has to get to is always accessible.
 Finally, for each tile a sequence of 'actions' is generated which are used as the primary means of communicating with and controlling the robot.
-These actions are things like Load Dominos, Move to X Position, Move Using Vision, Place Dominos, Request Status, etc. These action sequences form cycles where each cycle places one tile into the field.
+These actions are things like Load Dominoes, Move to X Position, Move Using Vision, Place Dominoes, Request Status, etc. These action sequences form cycles where each cycle places one tile into the field.
 All the cycles are essentially identical other than the positions the robot moves to.
 This group of cycles can be saved to and loaded from disk as a 'plan'.

 ### GUI and Runtime Manager